 CGN boat cruises from Lausanne-Ouchy include:

-• Passenger ferries to Evian and Thonon-les-Bains in France.
+• Passenger ferries from Lausanne to Evian (Route N1) and Lausanne to Thonon-les-Bains (Route N2) in France.
 Up to 13 ferry rides per day are available on each route in each direction.
 Despite the longer distance, the Lausanne to Thonon route is often faster and significantly more expensive than the popular tourist Lausanne to Evian route.
 The crossings take around 30 minutes.
+Buy tickets before boarding these ferry boats or risk heavy fines!
+Ferry services are more limited on Sundays.

 • On weekend afternoons, it is possible to cruise from Lausanne all the way to Geneva – see Beautiful Panoramic Cruise above.